About the Network

 Lisa is the Events Manager at the Future Leaders Fellows Development Network where she supports the effective organisation and delivery of Network events and training activities.
 Previously, Lisa contributed to a range of postgraduate programmes at Edinburgh and Lancaster University.

-As Events Officer, Lisa works closely with Cheryl, Bridget and Charlotte to coordinate a number of programmes and community initiatives.
+As Events Manager, Lisa works closely with Cheryl, Bridget, Charlotte and Clare to coordinate a number of programmes and community initiatives.

 Lisa is a member of our Training & Development Working Group.